Planning-oriented Autonomous Driving: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We discuss the system-level design for the autonomous driving algorithm framework.
-A hierarchical, goal-oriented pipeline is proposed toward the ultimate pursuit for planning, namely \algname.
-We provide detailed analysis on the necessity of each module within perception and prediction.
+A planning-oriented pipeline is proposed toward the ultimate pursuit for planning, namely \algname.
+We provide detailed analyses on the necessity of each module within perception and prediction.
 To unify tasks, a query-based design is proposed to connect all nodes in \algname, benefiting from richer representations for agent interaction in the environment.
 Extensive experiments verify the proposed method in all aspects.

 \textbf{Limitations and future work.} Coordinating such a comprehensive system with multiple tasks is non-trivial and needs extensive computational power, especially trained with temporal history.
 How to devise and curate the system for a lightweight deployment deserves future exploration.
-Moreover, whether or not to indulge in more tasks such as depth estimation, behavior prediction, and how to embed them into the system, are worthy future directions as well.
+Moreover, whether or not to incorporate more tasks such as depth estimation, behavior prediction, and how to embed them into the system, are worthy future directions as well.

+\textbf{Acknowledgements.} This work is partially supported by National Key R\&D Program of China (2022ZD0160100), and in part by Shanghai Committee of Science and Technology (21DZ1100100), and NSFC (62206172).